Percona-Lab/percona-docstreamer/readme.md

 The CDC phase serves as the Source of Truth for restoring consistency.
 It replays history to bring the destination into eventual consistency with the source.

-#### Global Time Capture ($\mathbf{T_0}$)
+#### Global Time Capture ($\mathbf{T_0}$) & Anchor

-Unlike tools that attempt to start CDC per-collection (which risks gaps), docMongoStream enforces a Global Start Time ($\mathbf{T_0}$).

-Before the Discovery phase begins, the tool captures the source cluster's current Cluster Time.
-This timestamp ($\mathbf{T_0}$) becomes the guaranteed starting point for the CDC phase.
-By capturing this before scanning for collections, docMongoStream ensures that any new collections created during the discovery or load phases are successfully captured by the Change Stream.
+Before Discovery begins, docMongoStream captures the source cluster's current Cluster Time.
+This timestamp ($\mathbf{T_0}$) is immediately persisted to the target database as an "Anchor.
+This guarantees that if the Full Load process crashes and restarts multiple times, the starting point for the eventual CDC phase remains fixed at the very beginning of the migration.
+This ensures strictly zero data loss, even if the Full Load takes days to complete across multiple restarts.

 #### Chronological Correction